Are lettuce microgreens a thing?

 Along with the super dense tray, I grew the same variety of lettuce as a tray of baby leaf.
 The first variety is Grand Rapids.

-I wouldn't be able to choose a seeding density based on how the microgreens look.
+I wouldn’t be able to choose a seeding density based on the microgreens’ appearance.

 Group testing is necessary.

 Before the first tray finished, I grew lettuce microgreens at several seeding densities and compared their growth and yield.
 Later I decided to throw in the cost per ounce of lettuce yield too.